 Nothing in the song

-how soon it will die.
+of the cicada anticipateshow soon it will die.

 I like it very much myself.
 It might strike one as a bit morbid, but I find it inspirational.
 The Cicada sings long and loud for all its short life.
 Living it to the fullest without recognition of its brevity.
 That’s a good philosophy.
 And so, I leave you with that thought – live loudly, fully and without hesitation!